Our Speakers - click to see bio

 Alternately, he can talk about normal Aspie stuff.
 And he knows some jokes.

 Karen Lean brings the perspective of a woman who was diagnosed in her 30s with Autism Spectrum Disorder and Central Auditory Processing Disorder.
-She represents one of the less-recognized autism profiles: shy, sensitive, compliant, academically strong but socially suffering, and genderqueer.
+She represents one of the increasingly recognized female autism profiles: shy, sensitive, compliant, academically strong but socially suffering.
 Karen credits diagnosis and intense personal work to her finding a fulfilling career and relationship.
-She is available to speak about being an autistic female, relationships, sexuality, gender, sensory processing, Central Auditory Processing Disorder, empathy, self-advocacy, workplace disclosure and accommodations, mindfulness, and self-esteem.
+Karen speaks about many topics, including being an autistic female, relationships, self-advocacy, mindfulness, and self-esteem.
+Karen is particularly passionate about helping organizations create truly inclusive working environments.
 She is an engaging speaker whose sensitivity and deep intellect are readily apparent in her talks.
+Her essay appears in the book, " Sincerely, Your Autistic Child: What People on the Autism Spectrum Wish Their Parents Knew About Growing Up, Acceptance, and Identity" produced by the Autistic Women and Nonbinary Network.
+Originally from Canada, she resides in rural New Hampshire and works in Healthcare IT.

 Gretchen Leary was diagnosed with Asperger Syndrome at age twenty three.
 She is the author of two children’s books that promote and encourage compassion for those with Autism called Really Really Like Me and The Quiet Bear.
 She is currently working on a novel with a similar goal but in the fantasy realm.
 She is the Executive Director of a non-profit that serves individuals with developmental disabilities in the Greater Boston Area called BostonCalm.
 She is also a self advocate and advocate for others and has spoken in various settings in Massachusetts, Texas, and in a classroom in Olongapo City, Philippines about her experiences before and after her diagnosis and what she’s doing to help others with the same diagnosis.
 She has donated copies of her books in an international project called The Really Really Like Me Project and hopes each book is a planted seed of hope for others.
 Gretchen is a member of the LGBT community and loves to speak about advocating for everyone to have a voice and how unity within community can change the world.